cityjson/cjdb/README.md

 ## 4. Local development

 ### Install and Build
-Make sure [poetry](https://python-poetry.org/docs/) is installed and the [creation of virtual environments within the projects is activated]( https://python-poetry.org/docs/configuration/#virtualenvsin-project):
+Make sure [poetry](https://python-poetry.org/docs/) is installed and the [creation of virtual environments within the project is allowed]( https://python-poetry.org/docs/configuration/#virtualenvsin-project):

 ```